 Install and run EXE files in Linux environment is very much necessary sometimes.
 There are few much-needed Windows applications, which require to be installed in Linux and run the exe file on Linux or Ubuntu OS.
 I am a Ubuntu user, the OS runs in Linux kernel and I am curious to know: “can Linux run exe?”.
 I need some Windows software occasionally to run in my PC.
 It is not always possible to shift the OS for running a specific Windows software.
 Either, you need to boot Windows from a dual booting computer, otherwise you want a separate PC (that has a Windows OS).
-The best thing is if you, anyhow, manage to install the Windows software and run it inside Linux or Ubuntu OS.
+The best thing is if you, anyhow, manage to install the Windows software or exe files and run it inside Linux or Ubuntu OS.

 If you are new at Linux OS and don’t know much about it, then let me define Linux OS at first.

 The Linux OS is open source, free distributed and cross-platform operating system which runs on Unix base.
 Linux can be installed easily on a PC, laptop, mobile, tablet, sever, super computer, video game console (supports low end to high end configuration) etc. Moreover, the operating system is much more secure and light-weight than any other popular OS like Windows, Mac and so on.

 Linux mainly uses the ext4 file system; the file format is completely different than the executable file system i.e. .exe file.
 EXE files are used in Windows OS.
 So, basically it is hard to use an exe file in Linux architecture.
 But, using different software like WineHQ, PlayOnLinux, etc. in your Linux operating system, one can easily install and run different favorite Windows software on Linux OS.

 How to Open, Run or Install Exe Files on Linux Ubuntu Using ‘Wine’